solana-auth/spec/README.md

 The authentication flow is very similar for all methods.
 The flow is as follows:

 1. The user:
-    1. initiates the authentication flow
+    1. Initiates the authentication flow.
-    2. providers their Solana public key
+    2. Provides their Solana public key.
-    3. sends this to the application API
+    3. Sends this to the application API.
-2. The application
+2. The application:
-    1. Creates a verification message using the public key
+    1. Creates a verification message using the public key.
-    2. Sends the verification message to user
+    2. Sends the verification message to user.
 3. The user:
-    1. signs the verification message
+    1. Signs the verification message.
-    2. sends the signed message to the application API
+    2. Sends the signed message to the application API.
 4. The application API:
-    1. Verifies the signed message
+    1. Verifies the signed message.
-    2. Returns the authentication result
+    2. Returns the authentication result.
 5. The user:
     1. Has now verified that they can sign messages with the provided public key.